 We would be remiss to discuss rock on Long Island if we didn’t discuss the notable indie scene coming out of Brooklyn.
 For good and for bad, the borough (and the West border of Long Island) is the hippest place in the universe.
 It leads to a bit of a paradox...a demographic that has no problem paying deluxe rates for rent and brunch, but tends to pursue more affordable options for other essential life services, like golf.
 The iconic Flushing Meadows Pitch and Putt is technically within Long Island, but the best bang-for-your-buck might lie at Crab Meadow in Huntington.
 This affordable 18 sweeps close to the coastal marsh on several holes, including along the left of the short Par 5 at No. 8.

 Sure, it’s not right next to Brooklyn, but you can make like Vampire Weekend and sweep out to the Hamptons, so why not Crab Meadow?
 OK, Vampire Weekend is a Manhattan bunch, but bands like TV on The Radio, LCD Soundsystem and Grizzly Bear are just the tip of the iceberg when it comes to Brooklyn’s indie depths.

-So who’d we miss, courses or bands?
+So what'd we miss, courses or bands?
+Are these the best Long Island public golf courses that you know of?
 Got an opinion on what city we should travel to next for Golf in the U.S.A.?
 Either way, let us know in the comments!